GuusKemperman/GuusKemperman.github.io/_posts/2024-10-08-visual-scripting.md

 I designed the workflow and the editor to be similar to Unreal Blueprints.
 I used the [Node Editor in ImGui](https://github.com/thedmd/imgui-node-editor) library as a starting point.

+**Context aware search**

-I created a responsive and **context aware search bar**, greatly improving ease of use and development speed.
+I created a responsive and context aware search bar, greatly improving ease of use and development speed.
 The searching happens fully **asynchronously**.
 Options that are picked more frequently, or options that make more sense given the existing function, are ranked higher.

 <div class="video-as-gif-container">
   <video autoplay loop muted playsinline>